hsvu/Notes/COMP3131-Notes/Lecture_02/lecture_02.md

 			todo.append(new)
 		finalGraph((state, input)) = new
 ```
-What we did here was take state 1 and throw it into the $epsilion$-closure function to get the set of states that you can get to via a epsilion transition, this is just 1 in this case, a empty string can only result in the state staying the same as there is no epsilon path.
+What we did here was take state 1 and throw it into the \\(epsilion\\)-closure function to get the set of states that you can get to via a epsilion transition, this is just 1 in this case, a empty string can only result in the state staying the same as there is no epsilon path.

 so lets say `todo = [1]`